Other Factors to Consider in Choosing a VPN

 (bold emphasis added by me)

 Given the trust issues that affect VPNs, one would think that an unbiased audit by a reputable third-party firm is an affirmative action that a VPN would want to perform.
 Yet audits in the VPN industry have been few and far between.
-I could find only six VPNs that have had audits conducted: Tunnelbear, Mullvad, NordVPN, VyprVPN, Hotspot Shield VPN and Confirmed VPN.
+In late 2019 I could find only six VPNs that had audits conducted: Tunnelbear, Mullvad, NordVPN, VyprVPN, Hotspot Shield VPN and Confirmed VPN.
 (The latter seems to be a brand-new VPN service that I found when searching for audited VPNs.
 Confirmed VPN appears to be based in the US.
 My investigation of it raised several other red flags, so in my opinion Confirmed VPN is a “no go” and I will not discuss it any further.)

 TunnelBear announced they had completed a “2nd Annual Independent Security Audit.”
 (They had announced the “Industry-First Consumer VPN Public Security Audit” on 08/07/2017.)